Byson94/KorvaqScrip/Navigation.md

 **tests** = this is where all the tests of new features happen.

+**libraries** = simple libraries that users can use to give their project more features.

 ### Files:
 **README.md** = an introduction to the language and guides on how to use it.